 ¨The devil himself had probably redesigned hell in light of information he had gained from observing airport layouts.¨

-What is a Flight with Intermediate International Connections
+What is a Flight with Intermediate International Flight Connections

-After flying over 100 international flights in the past eight years, I have come to detest ¨Intermediate International Connections¨ flights.
+After flying over 100 international flights in the past eight years as a Fifty-Plus Nomad, I have come to detest ¨Intermediate International flight connections¨.

 A ¨Intermediate International Connection¨ flight has two legs.
 The first leg departs from one country and then arrives at a destination in another country.
 In the second leg, you make a connection from this ¨Intermediary International Connection Point¨ to your final destination in the same or a third country.